xwmx/nb/README.md

   -n <limit>             The maximum number of notes to list.
   -s --sort              Order notes by id.
   -r --reverse           Order notes by id descending.
+  --titles               Show title instead of filename when present.

 Description:
   List all notes.